285 Watt Solar Power System

 You know that feeling when your phone dies during a camping trip?
 Or when rural clinics lose vaccine supplies due to power cuts?
 That's where portable solar steps in.
 A 30 watt solar panel generates about 120-150Wh daily - enough to:

-1200 Watt Solar Power System
+3000 Watt Continuous Power Solar System